 Drawing by Andrew Michael

-My journey to Mother began one spring afternoon when I asked my soul if we could travel.
-Could she could take me somewhere?
-Daylight filled the room as I lay on the bed, eyes shut.
-It was unusually dark behind my eyelids.
+Our soul journey to Mother began one May afternoon when I asked my soul if we could travel.
+Can you take us somewhere?
+My eyes were closed to the daylight filling the room, but to me it seemed oddly dark.
 Black, in fact.
-And it got even blacker.
-I wasn’t scared, but excited.
-I’d witnessed this phenomenon several times prior to this particular afternoon, while in the presence of the Holy Spirit.
+Then it got blacker.
+And blacker still.
+I wasn’t scared, just excited.
+I’d witnessed this strange phenomenon a few times to date.
+Each time had brought with it the awesome presence and wisdom of the Holy Spirit.